1. Intro

 .
 The nexus

-is the command line user interface to the commands
+is the command line interface (CLI) to the commands

 exported from the module.